 As Christians, we are supposed to be zealous after the things of God, and there is a righteous form of zeal.
 However, there is an unrighteous form of zeal also.

-The most deceptive form of zealous indignation is one that is cloaked in righteousness, or the justification of doing harm in the name of righteousness.
+The most deceptive form of zealous indignation is one that is cloaked in righteousness, or the justification of righteousness.
 Those doing such things will think that they are doing the will of God, when in reality, they have fallen for the devices of Satan.

 Remember what Jesus said, “many will kill you, thinking that they do God’s service.”